acornies/packer-provisioner-s3file/README.md

 ## Community

-This provisioner is in response to @SwampDragons from [GitHub issue](https://github.com/hashicorp/packer/issues/7660).
+This provisioner is in response to @SwampDragons from this [GitHub issue](https://github.com/hashicorp/packer/issues/7660).
 The implementation favours go-getter terminology and simply working with a provided URL for the S3 source.